 This MD&A provides a narrative overview and analysis of the financial activities of the Metropolitan Transportation Authority and its consolidated subsidiaries and affiliates (the "MTA" or "MTA Group") as of September 30, 2022 and December 31, 2021 and for the nine-month periods ended September 30, 2022 and 2021.
 For financial reporting purposes, the subsidiaries and affiliates of the MTA are blended component units.
 This management discussion and analysis is intended to serve as an introduction to the MTA Group's consolidated interim financial statements.
-It provides an assessment of how the MTA Group's position has improved or deteriorated and identifies the factors that, in management's view, significantly affected the MTA Group's management that must be read in conjunction with, and should not be considered a replacement for, the consolidated interim financial statements.
+It provides an assessment of how the MTA Group's position has improved or deteriorated and identifies the factors that, in management's view, significantly affected the MTA Group's overall financial position.
+It may contain opinions, assumptions, or conclusions by the MTA Group's management that must be read in conjunction with, and should not be considered a replacement for, the consolidated interim financial statements.